 HTTP Server Port Enter the http server port for web management.
 The port number should be different from other servers'.
 The default setting is 80.
 After changing the http server port, you should access the interface by using IP address and the port number in the format of 192.168.0.1:1600.
 Redirect HTTP to HTTPS Check the box to enable the function, then you will access the web management interface by HTTPS protocol instead of HTTP protocol.
 HTTPS Server Port Enter the https server port for web management.
 The port number should be different from other servers'.
 The default setting is 443.
 After changing the https server port, you should access the interface by using IP address and the port number in the format of https://192.168.0.1:1800.
+HTTPS Server Status Check the box to enable HTTPS Server.
 Web Idle Timeout Enter a session timeout time for the device.
 The web session will log out for security if there is no operation within the session timeout time.